jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 227 Fees for domestic students
 (1) The Council of an institution may fix, or specify a means by which there may be calculated or ascertained, a tuition fee for any course of study or training at the institution.
-(1A) The Council of an institution that receives funding under section 159ZC must not fix, in relation to domestic students, a fee (or a fee of a particular kind) that exceeds any maximum specified in a condition imposed under section 159ZD(2) as being the maximum fee (or fee of that kind) that can be charged to a domestic student.
+(1A) The Council of an institution that receives funding under section 159YA or 159ZC must not fix, in relation to domestic students, a fee (or a fee of a particular kind) that exceeds any maximum specified in a condition imposed under section 159YC or 159ZD(2) (whichever is applicable) as being the maximum fee (or fee of that kind) that can be charged to a domestic student.
 (2) No domestic student shall be or continue to be enrolled in a course of study or training at an institution unless there have been paid to the Council in respect of the student—
   (a) The tuition fee (if any) fixed, or calculated or ascertained in accordance with a means specified, under subsection (1) of this section; and
   (b) All other fees (if any) prescribed by the Council.